 Volunteers work with members of the core community, and sometimes also with local volunteers, migrant workers or other guests.
 Some of the people with whom we spend time have mental health difficulties.
 Patience with and respect for people from different social backgrounds and with varying abilities is essential.

-Further thoughts about why people might volunteer here--or not-are underneath the photo grid below; so are reflections from earlier volunteers.
+Further thoughts about why people might volunteer here--or not-follow the photo grid below; so are reflections from earlier volunteers.